Consummation: Religious marriage

-According to traditional Christian theological interpretations, "It is intended by God for the husband to be the one to break his wife's hymen", which when perforated during intercourse creates a blood covenant that seals the bond of holy matrimony between husband and wife.
+According to certain Christian theological interpretations, "It is intended by God for the husband to be the one to break his wife's hymen", which when perforated during intercourse creates a blood covenant that seals the bond of holy matrimony between husband and wife.
 Consummation is particularly relevant in a Catholic marriage.
 Within the Catholic Church, if a matrimonial celebration takes place (ratification) but the spouses have not yet engaged in intercourse (consummation), then the marriage is said to be a marriage ratum sed non consummatum.
 Such a marriage, regardless of the reason for non-consummation, can be dissolved by the pope.
 Additionally, an inability or an intentional refusal to consummate the marriage is probable grounds for an annulment.
 Catholic canon law defines a marriage as consummated when the "spouses have performed between themselves in a human fashion a conjugal act which is suitable in itself for the procreation of offspring, to which marriage is ordered by its nature and by which the spouses become one flesh".
 Thus some theologians, such as Fr.
 John A. Hardon, S.J., state that intercourse with contraception does not consummate a marriage.